|

 The marriage was problematic and she caught John in bed with another woman.
 A

-quarrel naturally ensued and later that day erupted into violence.
-She struck
+quarrel naturally ensued and later that day erupted into violence when John came home drunk and without his hat.
+She remonstrated with

-out at John and he replied by hitting her with his whip.
-This was the last
+John who replied by hitting her with his whip.
+This was the last straw for

-straw for Elizabeth who retaliated by hitting him over the head with the wood
+Elizabeth who retaliated by hitting him over the head with the wood chopping

 She was